timharek/timharek.no/content/blog/2022-10-15-casual-gaming-is-getting-boring.md

 hopefully finish it instead of playing for one day and forgetting about it.

 And yes, I know this is a great example of a first-world problem.
 I needed to air out my "frustrations".
-Maybe someone has experienced the same, please let me know!
+Maybe someone has experienced the same or something similar, please let me know!